emalfiza/project-kabul/README.md

 My goal in the design was to create a simple and clear website enabling easy to  access information on the site whilst aiming for a minimalist design.
 For users, I wanted to provide them with a very brief overview of Kabul and its culture via a simple, friendly and interactive design.
 This would allow them to get a glimpse of what and how Kabul is - the history, culture and the transitions through history, with the option to contact if they chose.
 In the footer section, I wanted the social media to be easily accessible as it is the most efficient way of information for the users.

+### User Stories

+* As the website developer I want to build a website which allows users to learn the true rich culture of Kabul.
+* As the website developer I want the content of the page to be presented in a user friendly and traditionally way to showcase the simplicity of Asian culture.
+* As the website developer I want to create a website which is subtle and visually appealing and pleasing with the very basics of software developing programming html and css and a move away from quirky and jerky animation on navigation menu and other contents.

 # Technologies

 ------